Cost Per Acquisition – Complete Guide to Optimize CPA

 • Using CPA can help you with that by bringing in new customers and growing your business.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

-How do you calculate cost per acquisition (CPA)?
+How do you calculate Cost Per Acquisition (CPA)?

 You can calculate your CPA by dividing the total money spent on a marketing campaign by the total number of conversions acquired through the same campaign.